faisalam1n/Sentiment-Analysis-of-Google-Play-Reviews/README.md

 Sentiment analysis of Google play reviews using NLTK, and trained 5 models and checked the accuracy.

 ## Model Trained:
-Logistic Regression
+1. Logistic Regression
-Decision Tree Classifier
+2. Decision Tree Classifier
-Random Forest Classifier
+3. Random Forest Classifier
-KNeighbors Classifier
+4. KNeighbors Classifier
-SVC
+5. SVC

-This dataset was taken from Kaggle.
+The dataset was taken from Kaggle.